Merkel sets strict terms for Greek aid, Juncker flags EU cash

 The Greek Finance Ministry said it would respond in a "constructive spirit" to a list of requirements on reforms being drawn up by a team of technical experts from the creditors -- a contrast to an atmosphere of mutual mistrust and hostility which marked encounters with EU officials in Athens this week.

-Finance Minister Yanis Varoufakis, whose comments and behavior have offended many of Greece's partners, especially Germany, joined the call for immediate implementation of the Feb.
+Finance Minister Yanis Varoufakis, whose comments and behaviour have offended many of Greece's partners, especially Germany, joined the call for immediate implementation of the Feb.
 20 extension agreement.

-"First, we should work towards ending the toxic ‘blame game’ and the moralizing finger-pointing which benefit only the enemies of Europe," he said in a blog post on Friday.
+"First, we should work towards ending the toxic ‘blame game’ and the moralising finger-pointing which benefit only the enemies of Europe," he said in a blog post on Friday.

 The meeting involved Tsipras, Merkel, Juncker, summit chairman Donald Tusk, Euro Group chair Jeroen Dijsselbloem, ECB President Mario Draghi and French President Francois Hollande.